SANYAMKUMAR001/SAKHLOGGER/README.md

 ### Windows Cybersecurity Research & Learning Project

-🔐 SAKHLOGGER — A Python-based Windows Keylogger developed for cybersecurity research and ethical security education.
-This project explores keyboard-event monitoring, Windows APIs, local data handling, and security implications in controlled lab environments.
+**SAKHLOGGER** is a Python-based Windows Keylogger developed as a cybersecurity research and educational project.
+It explores keyboard-event monitoring, Windows APIs, local data handling, system information, SMTP concepts, and Windows application packaging.

-> ⚠️ **Educational & Authorized-Testing Notice:**
-> This project is intended strictly for cybersecurity education, controlled laboratory environments, and systems where explicit authorization has been obtained.
-Keyboard monitoring and data transmission can expose highly sensitive information.
-Do not use this project against other people, devices, accounts, or networks without permission.
+> ⚠️ **Ethical Use Notice:** This project is intended only for authorized cybersecurity research, education, and controlled laboratory environments.
+Never use monitoring functionality on systems or users without explicit permission.

 ---